NanoComp/meep/doc/docs/FAQ.md

 Meep can only output sections of the *rz* plane in cylindrical coordinates.
 To obtain the angular fields, you will need to do the conversion manually using the fields in the *rz* plane: the fields at all other φ are related by a factor of exp(imφ) due to the continuous rotational symmetry.

-### How does the use of symmetry affect the sources and fields in nonlinear media?
+### How does the use of symmetry affect nonlinear media?

 In linear media, if you use an odd-symmetry source, the even-symmetry modes cannot be excited.
 If you then specify odd [symmetry](Python_User_Interface.md#symmetry) in your simulation, nothing changes.
 The even-symmetry modes are not disregarded, they are simply not relevant.
 Vice-versa for an even-symmetry source.